Jin dynasty (266–420): Religion

 Taoism was polarised in the Jin dynasty.
 The Jin emperors repressed Taoists harshly, but also tried to exploit it, given the way it had been used near the end of the Han era in the Yellow Turban Rebellion.
 Amidst the political turmoil of the era, many successful merchants, small landowners, and other moderately comfortable people found great solace in Taoist teachings and a number of major clans and military officers also took up the faith.
 Ge Hong emphasized loyalty to the emperor as a Taoist virtue; he even taught that rebels could never be Taoist immortals, which made Taoism more palatable to the imperial hierarchy.
-As a result, popular Taoist religions were considered heterodoxy while the official schools of the court were supported, but the popular schools like Tianshi Taoism were still secretly held dear and promulgated amongst ordinary people.
+As a result, popular Taoist religions were considered heterodoxy while the official schools of the court were supported, but the popular schools like the Tianshi Dao (Way of the Celestial Masters) were still secretly held dear and promulgated amongst ordinary people.

-Disunity, disintegration, and chaos also made Buddhism more popular, in part due to the focus on addressing suffering.
-The Jin dynasty marked a critical era for the Mahayana school in China.
-Dharmarakṣa's 286 translation of the Lotus Sutra was the most important one before Kumārajīva's 5th-century translation.
+While the religion had been in China since the 1st century CE, the chaos of the Sixteen Kingdoms made Buddhism more popular, in part due to the non-Chinese finding solace in a foreign teaching and the focus on addressing suffering.
+With the northern states sponsoring the spread of Buddhism, the teaching soon permeated to the south as monks such as Zhi Dun and Dao'an engaged in scholarly "pure conversation" (清談; Qīngtán) debates with the ruling elites, marking a critical era for the Mahayana school in China.
+Even before the fall of Western Jin and Kumārajīva's 5th-century translations, there was the early and important translation of the Lotus Sutra by the monk Dharmarakṣa in 286.
 It was said that there were 1,768 Buddhist temples in the Eastern Jin.

 Furthermore, Taoism advanced chemistry and medicine in China, whereas the contribution of Mahayana was concentrated in philosophy and literature.